ArteChp/cicd-terraform-aws-ecs-rds/README.md

 11. After the continuous integration phases are complete, CodePipeline enters the deployment phase (continuous delivery).

-12. The Docker image is deployed to Amazon ECS as a container workload (Task) using AWS Codebuild.
+12. The Docker image is deployed to Amazon ECS as a container workload (Task) using AWS CodeDeploy.

 ### Code Structure: